WDI-SEA/notes/16-react/intro-react/lotr.md

 npm start
 ```

-#### Um, excuse me, you made a typo
+#### A note on npx

-Nope!
-The command `npx` is a legitimate thing.
-It's called a package runner.
+The command `npx` is called a package runner.
 You can read more about it [here on npmjs.com](https://www.npmjs.com/package/npx).
 It enables you to run the command `create-react-app` without globally installing `create-react-app`.

-> Note: If you globally installed create-react-app, you don't need the `npx` portion of the above command.
+> If you globally installed create-react-app, you don't need the `npx` portion of the above command.

 ### Create A Simple Movie Component
 Open up your `./src` directory in your favorite text editor.